 - Fill in the form using your SLU-email address and put down ‘Swedish University of Agricultural Sciences’ as your organisation in order to connect your DMPonline account with your SLU-AD account.

-The next time you want to sign in to DMPonline you may do so using your institutional credentials or SLU-email address plus password (given at the time of creating your account).
+Once you have created an account, you can sign in to DMPonline either using your institutional credentials or SLU-email address plus password (given at the time of creating your account).
 To sign in with your SLU credentials:

 - Choose the ‘Sign in’ tab.